A look back at 2017

 - Developed a scope of work for programming to address the need to provide guidance to program designers and front-line social workers on how to work effectively and appropriately with children with disabilities and their families to prevent unnecessary separation and to support family reintegration from institutional care.
 For the past two years, New Editions’ child protection technical advisors Martin Hayes and John Williamson worked with USAID's Disability Advisor to prepare the call for proposals for this activity, which was released in spring 2017, enabling USAID to begin addressing the need for practical guidance in this area.

-- Produced the Ninth Annual Report to Congress on the U.S. Government Action Plan on Children in Adversity, describing the diversity of assistance provided by U.S. Government Agencies aimed at supporting vulnerable children to grow up in protective care and free from violence, deprivation, and exploitation.
+- Produced the Ninth Annual Report to Congress on the U.S. Government Action Plan on Children in Adversity, describing the diversity of assistance provided by U.S. Government Agencies aimed at supporting historically marginalized children to grow up in protective care and free from violence, deprivation, and exploitation.

 - Gave a presentation on the global development of the rehabilitation sector at the World Confederation of Physical Therapy’s World Congress on the World Health Organization’s (WHO) Rehabilitation 2030 Initiative in Capetown, South Africa.
 Rehabilitation 2030: A Call for Action brought together a range of professionals working in health policy, clinical practice, academia, and development to establish joint commitments for action toward scaling up rehabilitation services and addressing the profound unmet needs that exist around the world.